 In addition, CBD has been shown to help balance mood and other mental health conditions.
 It can be a great help in the extremely emotionally exhausting time of undergoing cancer recovery.

-CBD as a Cure for Cancer
+CBD as a Potential Treatment for Cancer

 In addition to studies showing that CBD can be a great treatment for a multitude of cancer symptoms, there is evidence to show that CBD can be used to treat the underlying cause of these symptoms – the cancer itself.

 Dr. Sean McAllister from the Pacific Medical Center in San Francisco has studied cannabinoid compounds for more than 10 years.
 His studies have focused on finding and developing new therapeutic treatments for cancer.